OCA/wms/stock_release_channel_propagate_channel_picking/README.rst

 Configuration
 =============

-* Go to Inventory > Operations > Release Channels
+* Go to Inventory > Configuration > Settings > Operations Types
-* For the channel you want to configure, click on the three dots on the right of channel card and click on Settings.
+* Select the outgoing operation type.
-* Then, check the 'Propagate to Pickings Chain' box.
+* Then, check the 'Propagate the release channel to pickings chain' box.

 Usage
 =====